macrespo42/100-python-exercises/README.md

 ---
 ### <a name="ex48"></a>ex48
-Write a function who return the length of values in a dict assuming the value in dict are lists
+Write a function that return the length of values in a dict assuming the value in dict are lists
 Ex:
 \>\> dictValuesLength({"a": [1, 2, 3], "b": [4], "c": []})
 4